-Adora was also part of the producing team from the earliest days after diverting into producing from being a full trainee.
+Adora (Park Soo-hyun) was also part of the producing team from the earliest days after diverting into producing from being a full trainee.
 She’s worked on several BTS tracks and often lends supporting vocals to their work.
-Listen for her singing along with SUGA on the track “Seesaw” in particular.
+Listen for her singing along with SUGA on the tracks “Seesaw” and his D-Day solo song “SDL” in particular.

-Update for October 2021: Adora will be leaving BigHit to join Aura Entertainment and will debut as a soloist!
+Update for October 2021: Adora left BigHit to join Aura Entertainment and has debuted as a soloist!

-Hiss Noise is the other BigHit day one producer and he also has a lot of producing and writing credits on BTS songs.
+Hiss Noise is the other BigHit day one producer and he also has a lot of producing and writing credits on BTS songs, including Magic Shop, Persona, and ON.
 He’s worked with them a lot more recently, such as on the BE album.

 Supreme Boi (Studio Name: The Supreme Escape)

-Supreme Boi was an underground rapper with RM back in the day, and actually was one of the rappers originally recruited by Bang to join BTS.
+Supreme Boi (Shin Dong-hyuk) was an underground rapper with RM back in the day, and actually was one of the rappers originally recruited by Bang to join BTS.
 He was part of the initial group and even appears on some very early BTS recordings from back in 2011.
 After being a trainee for several years, he eventually left to move into producing exclusively for unknown reasons.
 He still works as a producer for BigHit, and produced some early work for BTS, as well as appearing vocally on some of their tracks – most notably Cypher pt.
-3. He has appeared on stage with them at events like the BTS Begins concert and All Force One, a rap festival featuring RM and Supreme Boi as headliners.
+3 and j-hope’s solo song Hangsang.
+He has appeared on stage with them at events like the BTS Begins concert and All Force One, a rap festival featuring RM and Supreme Boi as headliners.